 - Extreme underweight or morbid obesity

-- Intrauterine growth restriction (IUGR) in current pregnancy, a condition when your baby appears to be smaller than expected
+- Intrauterine growth restriction (IUGR) in the current pregnancy, a condition when your baby appears to be smaller than expected

 - Sedentary lifestyle